BTCristian/Portfolio/README.md

 # Portfolio

 Hi!
-My name is Cristian B and this is my current Portfolio.
+My name is Cristian and this is my current Portfolio.
 It will be updated periodically, thanks for visiting!

 # Tech stack